Visualising FFTs

 FFT and classification performance: The middle row shows the tree (in the center) as well as how many cases (here: persons) were classified at each level in the tree (on either side).
 For example, the current tree (Tree #1 of 4) can be understood as:

-shows general performance statistics of the FFT:
+Accuracy and performance information: The bottom row shows general performance statistics of the FFT:

-As our models in titanic.fft
+As our models intitanic.fft

-were trained on the entire
+were trained on the entiretitanic

-than setting aside some data for predictive purposes.
-The panel label
+dataset, we fitted FFTs to its 2201 cases, rather than setting aside some data for predictive purposes.
+The panel label reflects this important distinction:

 If the results of fitting data (i.e., data used to build the tree) are displayed, we’ll see a “Training” label.